Skip to main content

 Where:

-• aws_private_network_cidr: IP range for your subnet in AWS
+• aws_private_network_cidr is the IP range for your subnet in AWS

-• aws_private_network_mask: Netmask for your subnet in AWS
+• aws_private_network_mask is the netmask for your subnet in AWS

-• vmware_private_network_gateway: Gateway defined for the private network in VMWARE environment.
-This network is defined with the same VLAN connected to Network Edge device in the Metal connection.
+• vmware_private_network_gateway is the gateway defined for the private network in the VMWARE environment.
+This network is defined with the same VLAN connected to the Network Edge device in the Metal connection.

-Now you only have to use private routing for the resources you want to consume on AWS and the traffic will be routed over the direct and secure Equinix connection.
+Now you can use private routing for the resources you want to consume on AWS and the traffic will be routed over the direct and secure Equinix connection.

 Testing the private connectivity

-We have used a container-based application that displays a page with the result of a database query and we have directly configured private access to the resource.
+You now have a container-based application that displays a page with the result of a database query and you've directly configured private access to the resource.

-The database is MYSQL from the AWS RDS service (only private access allowed).
-This will be running the application from the EKS cluster on Equinix Metal and without querying the AWS service:
+The database is MYSQL from the AWS RDS service, to which only private access is allowed.
+You'll run the application from the EKS cluster on Equinix Metal and without querying the AWS service:

 Demo application landing page

-Here we run the query to RDS table using the private connection previously created: Demo application database query
+Now you can query the RDS table using the private connection previously created: Demo application database query

-Migrate your EKS workloads to Equinix Metal service is simpler than ever with EKS Anywhere.
-Just define the private connection from Metal to your virtual network device (as in this example) or your Equinix Fabric port and connect directly to AWS services.
+EKS Anywhere allows you to migrate your EKS workloads to Equinix Metal.
+You need to define the private connection from Metal to your virtual network device (as in this example) or your Equinix Fabric port and connect directly to AWS services.

-After installing the cluster on the virtual environment, you only need to add the routes to the Amazon private space, to be able to communicate with the resources in AWS in the same way you were doing it working directly on a cluster in the cloud.
+After installing the cluster on the virtual environment, you add the routes to the Amazon private space.
+Then you communicate with the resources in AWS in the same way you were doing it working directly on a cluster in the cloud.

 Last updated